amire2000/amire2000.github.io/about.md

 - OpenCV

 &nbsp;
-My new blog focus on these fields especially ROS, Gazebo,
+My new blog focuses on these fields especially ROS, Gazebo,
 Pixhawk and of course **Coding**.
 I always love to learn new things and do some hands-on.
-Most of the time I used Python but Gazebo and ROS force me to C++ glances.
+Most of the time I used Python but Gazebo and ROS forces me to C++ glances.

 &nbsp;
-In my spare time, I loved to swim especially in the sea ride my x-trailer bike and be with my family cooking good meals and enjoy my close's circle.
+In my spare time, I love to swim especially in the sea ride my x-trailer bike and be with my family cooking good meals and enjoy my close's circle.
 &nbsp;
 <table>
 <tr>